 Figure 6.4.
-Concrete duct bank conduits enter a series of vaults or handholes
+Concrete Duct Bank Conduits Enter a Series of Vaults or Handholes

-For each duct bank that penetrates the vault or handhole, install 50 ft of bare 250 kcmil wire in the bottom of that duct bank to form a concrete-encased electrode.
-Wire must be positioned near the bottom corner of encasement to ensure it is surrounded by a minimum of 2 inches of concrete on all sides when concrete is poured.
-Install 20 ft of additional wire in order to route it from the duct bank, up through drilled hole in vault, and down to common grounding point within vault.
-Drill a hole into each vault wall for each grounding electrode entry.
-Drill each hole through the vault on the same wall that the duct bank enters, above the water table if present.
-At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands.
-Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.
+For each duct bank that penetrates the vault or handhole:

+- Install 50 ft of bare 250 kcmil wire in the bottom of that duct bank to form a concrete-encased electrode.
+Wire must be positioned near the bottom corner of encasement to ensure it is surrounded by a minimum of 2 inches of concrete on all sides when concrete is poured. - Install 20 ft of additional wire in order to route it from the duct bank, up through drilled hole in vault, and down to common grounding point within vault. - Drill a hole into each vault wall for each grounding electrode entry. - Drill each hole through the vault on the same wall that the duct bank enters, above the water table if present. - At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands and form an exothermic waterstop. - Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.